waldo-irc/learn.py/README.md

 bookiecmds.py contains all the new commands, dictionary is the dictionary it grabs the commands from, and learn.py is the main module that does the heavy lifting.
 &nbsp;

-After installation, do a !samplecommand to make sure it works.  !unbookie can remove the sample command after.
+After installation, do a !samplecommand to make sure it works.  !unbookie samplecommand can remove the sample command after.
 &nbsp;

 # Commands